-Concert or Symphonic Band 2-3-4
+Concert or Symphonic Band 2-3-4 - A&B

-Prerequisites: Band 1 is essential for success
+Credits: 1 Prerequisite es: Band 1 is essential for success Grade: 10,11,12

 Students will continue to rehearse, create, and perform music.
 They will further their ability to make outside connections to the music and explore how to respond to the art form.
 They will continue to develop mastery on their instruments as solo performers as well as in small and large ensembles.
 Through band, students will gain skills in leadership, collaboration, creative thinking, and problem solving.